Computer hard drive buying tips

-Support Is the technical support number a free number is it open 24 hours, 7 days a week.
+Support - Is the technical support number a free number and is it open 24 hours, seven days a week.

-S.M.A.R.T.
-S.M.A.R.T. is a new technology used to help warn the computer user of possible problems with the hard drive.
+S.M.A.R.T. - S.M.A.R.T. is a technology used to help warn the computer user of possible problems with the hard drive.

-The price range can vary depending upon what interface the drive uses (SATA, IDE, SCSI, or USB), capacity of the drive, and the RPM (Speed) of the drive.
-In general, drives can range from $100.00 to $300.00 (US).
+The price can vary depending upon the type of hard drive (SSD or HDD), the interface, capacity of the drive, and speed of the drive.
+In general, drives can range from $70.00 to $300.00 (U.S.).

-Once you have reviewed the appropriate information and believe that you are ready to make a purchase of a new hard drive, verify that the source you are purchasing the hard drive is a reputable source and you have reviewed our section on what to look out for when purchasing over the Internet.
+If after reviewing the above information you believe you are ready to make a purchase of a new hard drive, verify that the source you are purchasing the hard drive is a reputable source.

 To help support Computer Hope, you can purchase through Amazon.